 If St. Thomas determines it has an obligation to investigate and address the incident or allegations, St. Thomas will maintain confidentiality to the extent reasonably possible consistent with a prompt, equitable and impartial investigation and response and resolution, and consistent with applicable laws and St. Thomas policies.
 In addition, St. Thomas will consider and take steps to address safety concerns.
 In all cases, the individuals responsible for investigating, responding to, and adjudicating incidents or allegations of sexual misconduct are permitted to share information about the incident or allegation, investigation and response within and outside St. Thomas only on a "need to know" basis.
 However, complete confidentiality generally will not be possible due to the University's legal obligation to respond.
-If a Reporting Party is not sure if they wish to initiate the University response process, they may choose not to initiate a process that could lead to a formal investigation is required based on all available information, and the Title IX Coordinator may determine it is necessary to proceed even if the Reporting Party is not ready to do so.
+If a Reporting Party is not sure if they wish to initiate the University response process, they may choose not to initiate a process that could lead to a formal investigation.
+However, the Title IX Coordinator has discretion and responsibility to determine whether a formal investigation is required based on all available information, and the Title IX Coordinator may determine it is necessary to proceed even if the Reporting Party is not ready to do so.
 A Reporting Party who wants to maintain absolute confidentiality is encouraged to contact and discuss the information with a Confidential Resource prior to contacting the Title IX Coordinator.